 Dan Romer, Ph.D.

-He has served on numerous grant review panels for NIH as well as for NSF and is on the editorial board of Youth and Society and The Journal of Community Psychology.
+He has served on numerous grant review panels for NIH as well as for NSF and is on the editorial boards of Youth and Society; the Journal of Community Psychology; the Journal of Adolescent Health; Tobacco Regulatory Science; Cyberpsychology, Behavior, and Social Networking; the Journal of Broadcasting and Electronic Media; PLOS ONE; and the International Journal of Environmental Research and Public Health.
 His edited volume, Reducing Adolescent Risk: Toward an Integrated Strategy (Sage Press, 2003), presents the findings of a conference held at APPC in 2002 to define a more comprehensive national strategy for healthy adolescent development.
 An edited issue of the American Behavioral Scientist (May 2003), “Suicide in Youth,” focuses on strategies to reduce adolescent suicide.
-Subsequent conferences have led to additional volumes, including Adolescent Psychopathology and the Developing Brain, edited with Elaine Walker (Oxford, 2007), The Changing Portrayal of Adolescents in the Media since 1950, edited with Patrick Jamieson (Oxford, 2008), and The Dynamic Genome and Mental Health, edited with Kenneth S. Kendler and Sara Jaffee (Oxford, 2011).
-Along with Kathleen Jamieson, he coordinated the publication of the award-winning volume Treating and Preventing Adolescent Mental Health Disorders (Oxford, 2005) that is currently being prepared for its second edition.
-He has also directed the National Annenberg Survey of Youth, a biannual study of 900 youth ages 14 to 22 sponsored by ACI.
+Subsequent conferences have led to additional volumes, including Adolescent Psychopathology and the Developing Brain, edited with Elaine Walker (Oxford, 2007), The Changing Portrayal of Adolescents in the Media since 1950, edited with Patrick Jamieson (Oxford, 2008), The Dynamic Genome and Mental Health, edited with Kenneth S. Kendler and Sara Jaffee (Oxford, 2011), and Media and the Well-being of Children and Adolescents, edited with Amy Jordan (Oxford, 2014).